 GradCare is a medical insurance plan exclusively for Graduate Student Instructors, Graduate Student Staff Assistants, Graduate Student Research Assistants, benefit-eligible fellowship holders and benefit-eligible medical school students.
 GradCare is administered by Blue Care Network.

-The provider network in Ann Arbor includes: University Health Service, University of Michigan Health System and participating community pediatricians.
+The provider network in Ann Arbor includes: University Health Service, Michigan Medicine hospitals and clinics, and participating community pediatricians.

 There are no deductibles to meet before the plan begins to cover expenses.
 Outpatient services (such as office visits, mental health, chemical dependency, routine physical exams, routine pediatric exams, routine immunizations, allergy testing and injections) are covered with a co-pay.
 In-patient hospital services (such as admissions, physician services and surgery) are covered in full for medically necessary conditions.